Half Human: Filming

 Honda went to Tokyo to shoot Half Humans scenes with snow and on returning found that special effects director Eiji Tsuburaya was busy working on Godzilla Raids Again, which put Half Human on hold while Honda began filming Mother and Son.
 Half Human resumed filming in June and July and was released on August 14.

 Release

 Half Human was released in Japan by Toho on August 14, 1955, as a double feature with Three Brides for Three Sons.
 Toho has not acknowledged the matter of the film's release.
 Honda biographers Steve Ryfle and Ed Godziszewski suggested the film was not released to avoid backlash from burakumin's rights groups such as the Buraku Liberation League, the film being removed from distribution for decades as a result.
-Some sources indicate it was aired on television in either the 1960s or early 1970s and the film received a screening at a film retrospective in Kyoto in 2001.
+Some sources indicate it was aired on Japanese television in either the 1960s or early 1970s and the film received a screening at a film retrospective in Kyoto in 2001.
 As of 2017, a complete version of the film has never been released by Toho in any home video format.